Netraga/yati/README.md

 # Yati

-Netraga's Yati is a component library.
+Yati UI represents a collection of utilities, React components, and web components for building web applications.